top of page

 Community Orientated Advanced Child Therapeutic Counselling Practice

-course 4
+Course 4

-IATE Diploma in Community
+IATE Diploma in Child Therapeutic Counselling

-LEVEL 6
+LEVEL 6 / 7

 The Diploma in Child Therapeutic Counselling